redis/redis/README.md

 * `server.db` is an array of Redis databases, where data is stored.
 * `server.commands` is the command table.
 * `server.clients` is a linked list of clients connected to the server.
-* `server.master` is a special client, the master, if the instance is a slave.
+* `server.master` is a special client, the master, if the instance is a replica.

 There are tons of other fields.
 Most fields are commented directly inside the structure definition.